-Around 70% of Victorian workers have post-school qualifications, with a relatively large share holding a bachelor degree or higher.
-Workers in Melbourne are more likely to hold a bachelor degree or higher qualification than those in regional Victoria, where a certificate III or higher VET qualification is more common.
+Around 74% of Victorian workers have post-school qualifications, with a relatively large share holding a bachelor degree or higher.
+Workers in Melbourne are more likely to hold a bachelor degree or higher qualification than those in regional Victoria, where a certificate III or higher VET qualification is relatively more common.

-Part-time work is relatively common, accounting for around a third of total employment.
-Workers in both Geelong and Shepparton are the most likely to be employed in this manner (38% and 37%).
+Part-time work accounts for around a third of the state’s total employment.
+Workers in both Latrobe - Gippsland and Bendigo are the most likely to be employed in this manner (39% and 38%).
 A full breakdown of part-time work across the state is available in the table below.

-Despite the general downturn, the size and diversity of the Victorian labour market means employment opportunities will continue to exist across all industries.
+The size and diversity of the Victorian labour market means employment opportunities continue to exist across all industries.
 Employers need workers who are resilient, proactive and capable and, if you are able to demonstrate these attributes, you will stand out from the crowd.
 Digital skills are also important, with continued enhancements in technology affecting jobs and society more broadly.
-For more information on skills in the future, please see Skills for the future.

 Employment by region, Victoria